MadStu/connect-4-plus/README.md

     - At this point the players current score is saved.
     - The game level increases by 1.
     - The board width decreases by 1.
-    - The computer level is checked to see if they have beaten the whole game.
+    - The current level is checked to see if they have beaten the whole game (see below).
     - User is shown the top scores board and asked if they'd like to play again.
       - If they say yes they continue on to the next level.
       - If they say no the score is saved in the top scores board (if score is high enough) and the program is quit.